 Will there be any new services added?

 The design team will be intentionally creating spaces within the facility that can be flexed and reconfigured to use for different purposes, as new health needs arise in the future.
-There will also be space allotted for specialists to come offer services at the hospital, on a rotating basis.
-SoHum Health will consider several new services, including podiatry, bone density scans, and dialysis.
+The plans include several new services including bone density scans, MRI services, an outpatient surgery suite, and a helistop for rapid patient transfers.

 When is it supposed to be done?